 - Ventilation is a direct measure of the intensity of exercise.

 - Ventilation offers a personalized, instantaneous metric for each athlete to control training intensity.

-- Gaging where your VT1 heart rate is plus breathing-rate in real-time during training allows the athlete and coach to gage recovery and readiness for the next high intensity session (or climb) as it will vary based on fitness and recovery state.
+- Gauging where your AeT heart rate is plus your breathing rate in real time during training allows the athlete and coach to gauge recovery and readiness for the next high-intensity session (or climb), as it will vary based on fitness and recovery state.

 This is Part 3 in a series of three articles.
 You can read Parts 1 and 2 here: